PaloAltoNetworks/google-cloud-hub-spoke-tutorial/README.md

     > The load balancers will not send traffic to the VM-Series until the bootstrap process has finished.
 This process can take up to 10 minutes.
 Please see [Bootstrap the VM-Series Firewall](https://docs.paloaltonetworks.com/vm-series/10-2/vm-series-deployment/bootstrap-the-vm-series-firewall) for more information.

-3. Once the VM-Series finishes its deployment, follow the [Access the VM-Series firewall](#access-the-vm-series-firewall) instructions to gain access to the firewall’s web interface.
-This step is not required if you are bootstrapping the VM-Series to Panorama.
-This is because Panorama pushes the entire configuration to the scaled firewalls.
+3. Once the VM-Series deploys, follow the [Access the VM-Series firewall](#access-the-vm-series-firewall) instructions to gain access to the firewall’s web interface.

     > [!NOTE]
-    > The metadata within the instance template associated with the instance group defines how the VM-Series receives its local configuration.
+    > This step is not required if you are bootstrapping the VM-Series to Panorama.
+This is because Panorama pushes the entire configuration to the scaled firewalls.

 4. On the scaled VM-Series, navigate to **Monitor → Traffic**.
 The traffic logs should be populated demonstrating the scaled VM-Series is now processing traffic.